 Subordination requirements vary by loan type and lender.
-For example, the subordination requirements for a mortgage are different than the requirements for a car loan.
-The best way to determine the subordination requirements for a given loan, including a mortgage, is to contact the servicer for the loan.
-The servicer is the company to which you make your loan payment.
+For example, the subordination requirements for a mortgage are different than the requirements for a home equity loan or home equity line of credit (HELOC).